 Birth control pills are known to block T levels from getting too high.
 Some common birth control pills used to treat high T levels include desogestrel, gestodene, and norgestimate.

-See your doctor as soon as possible if you experience any of the following symptoms that may mean you have high T levels:
+See a doctor as soon as possible if you experience any of the following symptoms that may mean you have high T levels:

 - chest pain